flowagentnu/1rel-documentation/docs/apps/widgets/apps-table.md

 In this configuration for forms options, users are provided with the ability to access and fill out forms identified by IDs 12 and 14 directly from the table widget.
 This feature enhances interactivity and efficiency by allowing form completion within the context of the table's data.

-## Actionable Buttons
+## Actional Buttons

-Enhance your table widget with actionable buttons that perform specific tasks.
+Enhance your table widget with actional buttons that perform specific tasks.
 These buttons can be configured for various actions and placed in different areas of the widget.
-For a detailed guide on setting up actionable buttons, refer to [Actionable Buttons Introduction](/docs/site-settings/actionable-buttons/ab-intro-to-ab).
+For a detailed guide on setting up actional buttons, refer to [Actional buttons Introduction](/docs/site-settings/actional-buttons/ab-intro-to-ab).

 | Property          | Type    | Required | Options     | Description                                                                                      |
 | ----------------- | ------- | -------- | ----------- | ------------------------------------------------------------------------------------------------ |